Chapter 19: The Tragedy at Ong Thanh 062025

 heard about from others.
 He was not just "any ole" absentee father.
 He

 was a public figure whom many admired.
-This created a very tempting but
+In Terry's mind, his famous

-the other hand, Terry had only a glorified but imaginary image of his
+Terry had only a glorified but imaginary image of his father, General

-father, General Allen.
+Allen.
 Dick saw his father make mistakes.
-Terry never
+Terry never saw his father

-saw his father much at all so how could he witness his mistakes?
-I say
+much at all, so how could he witness his mistakes?
+I say again that a

-again, that a glorified but imaginary image was created in Terry's mind
+glorified but imaginary image was created in Terry's mind, which seduced

-which seduced Terry into trying to become just like the fantasy he had
+Terry into trying to become just like the fantasy he had of his father.

-of his father.
-Instead, he should have been learning to become a better
+Instead, he should have been learning to become a better version of

-version of his own self.
-Since he was unable to do that, the special and
+himself.
+Since he was unable to do that, the special and unique man whom

-unique man whom God had created was buried forever.
-There is no
+God had created was buried forever.
+There is no indication that either

-Henrietta, embodied in ranch life.
+in ranch life.
 Terry had no reality to draw from.
+Instead, his was

-Instead, his was largely a world of make believe thoughts which did not
+essentially a world of make-believe thoughts which did not stand up to

-stand up to the harsh realities of life, much less that reality which
+the harsh realities of life, much less the harsh reality that awaited

 As Welch and Kasik returned to their NDP that afternoon of

-October 16th, both realized one thing.
-I am sure that one thing gave
+October 16, both realized one thing.
+I am sure that one thing gave each

-each a sick little feeling deep down in the pit of his stomach.
-They
+a sick little feeling deep down in the pit of his stomach.
+They both

-both realized that there was something out there in those woods, still
+realized that there was something wicked still brewing out there in

-brewing, and wicked.
-Every old veteran in the battalion knew it too.
+those woods.
+Every old veteran in the Battalion knew it too.

 Welch was as good a junior combat officer as any who served in